Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Step 4: Launch the Projectile

-The throwing arm swings rapidly, releasing the projectile toward the target.
+The throwing arm rotates rapidly and releases the projectile toward the target.

 How Does a Catapult Work?